BetterMuSeek

 Lead Belly’s Influence on Kurt Cobain

-In the early 1990s, during the height of Nirvana’s fame, Cobain expressed his deep admiration for Lead Belly and his influence on his music.
-Cobain was particularly drawn to Lead Belly’s raw and vibrant style of playing the guitar and his poignant songwriting.
+In the early 1990s, during Nirvana’s fame, Cobain expressed his deep admiration for Lead Belly and his influence on his music.
+Cobain was particularly drawn to Lead Belly’s raw, vibrant guitar-playing style and poignant songwriting.

-In 1993, Cobain played and sang “Where Did You Sleep Last Night?” at the MTV Unplugged in New York.
-It was a definitive performance that brought the song to the attention of the modern rock and pop audience.
+In 1993, Cobain played and sang “Where Did You Sleep Last Night?” at MTV Unplugged in New York.
+This definitive performance brought the song to the attention of the modern rock and pop audience.

 Right before playing the song on the MTV Unplugged show, Cobain said that he had been offered to buy Lead Belly’s guitar for Five Hundred Thousand Dollars by a representative from the Lead Belly estate.
-He jokingly recalled how he asked his label boss David Geffen to purchase the guitar for him, but Geffen refused.
+He jokingly recalled asking his label boss, David Geffen, to purchase the guitar, but Geffen refused.

 Pros of the Lead Belly Guitar